LiamMcSherry5709/Home-Router-Project-/README.md

 ## objective
 This projects objective was to gain practical firewall and network security experience while improving the control I have over my home network.

+The project involved:
+- Using LuCI to reach full firewall control
+- Installing networking equimpment (i.e. routers)
+- Reviewing and interpreted default firewall rules
+- Backing up device configurations as the project was being undertaken

+## Tools and hardware used
+-